ucan-wg/invocation/README.md

 Beyond [attenuation], [`ucan/*`] MAY be used to connect otherwise disjoint parts of an authorization network.
 The motivation is to express the intention of automatically re-delegating (or "forwarding") authority to another agent if you are offline, while retaining the ability to [revoke] that link.
 The clear use case is linking user devices, but also has applications for PoLA "cold" root/admin keys for servers.

-The `ucan/*` ability MAY be used to substitute into any delegation chain.
+The `ucan/*` Command MAY be used to substitute into any delegation chain.
 It "forwards" whatever is later in the chain, in effect swapping out the `iss` field. `ucan/*` MUST NOT change the Ability it re-delegates.
 It MAY be scoped to a particular scheme or attach additional caveats.

 ``` js
 // Anything